groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/licensing-and-subscription.md

 {{< /tab >}}
 {{< /tabs >}}

-#### Include the License File as an Embedded Resource

-A tidy method to bundle a license with your application and ensure it will not be lost is to include it as an embedded resource in one of the assemblies calling GroupDocs.Viewer.
-To include a file as an embedded resource, follow these steps:

-1. In Visual Studio, add the .lic file to the project using the **File | Add Existing Item...** menu.
-2. Select the file in the Solution Explorer and set **Build Action to Embedded Resource** in the **Properties** window.
-3. In your code, invoke `SetLicense` with only the short name of the resource file.

 #### Apply Metered License

 You can set the [Metered](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/metered) license as an alternative to license file.
-It is a new licensing mechanism that will be used along with existing licensing method.
 It is useful for the customers who want to be billed based on the usage of the API features.
-For more details, please refer to [Metered Licensing FAQ](https://purchase.groupdocs.com/faqs/licensing/metered) section.
+For more details, please refer to [Metered Licensing FAQ](https://purchase.groupdocs.com/faqs/licensing/metered).

 The following code snippet shows how to use the metered license: